 9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

-You don’t have to spend a fortune to change up your home decor.
+You don’t have to spend a fortune changing your home decor.

-In fact, sometimes all it takes to make any room in your home to feel brand new again is to plan a few quick and easy projects or purchases to upgrade your interior.
+Sometimes, all it takes to make any room in your home feel brand new again is to plan a few quick and easy projects or purchases to upgrade your interior.

-Regardless of the size of your space or the scope of your budget, small, smart changes can make a whole room feel new again.
+Regardless of the size of your space or the scope of your budget, small, innovative changes can make a whole room feel new again.

-If you’re feeling like your home is ready for a refresh, there are plenty of improvements you can make that will have a major impact on your decor, without a huge hit to your bank account.
+If you’re feeling like your home is ready for a refresh, you can make plenty of improvements that will significantly impact your decor without a massive hit to your bank account.

 Refinish or Repaint Instead of Replacing

-If replacing everything is out of your budget, opt to refinish items instead.
+If replacing everything is out of your budget, refinish items instead.

 Refinishing items around your home, from the living room to the kitchen to the bathroom, can breathe new life into tired furniture or cabinetry and will be much easier on your budget.